-SEC. \\\\\.
-Section 195 of the Code of Civil Procedure is amended to read:

-- 195. (a) In each county, there shall be one jury commissioner who shall be appointed by, and serve at the pleasure of, a majority of the judges of the superior court.
+- SEC. \\\\.
+Section 195 of the Code of Civil Procedure is amended to read: - 195. (a) In each county, there shall be one jury commissioner who shall be appointed by, and serve at the pleasure of, a majority of the judges of the superior court.
 In any county where there is a superior court administrator or executive officer, that person shall serve as ex officio jury commissioner.
 The person so appointed shall serve as jury commissioner for all trial courts within the county.
 In any municipal or justice court district in the county, a majority of the judges may appoint the clerk/administrator to select jurors for their court pursuant to this chapter.
 In any court jurisdiction where any person other than a court administrator or clerk/administrator is serving as jury commissioner on the effective date of this section, that person shall continue to so serve at the pleasure of a majority or the judges of the appointing court. - (b) Except where the superior court administrator or executive officer serves as ex officio jury commissioner, the jury commissioner's salary shall be set by joint action of the board of supervisors and a majority of the superior court judges.
 Any jury commissioner may, whenever the business of court requires, and with consent of the board of supervisors, appoint deputy jury commissioners.
 Salaries and benefits of such deputies shall be fixed in the same manner as salaries and benefits of other court employees. - (c) The jury commissioner shall be primarily responsible for managing the jury system under the general supervision of the court in conformance with the purpose and scope of this act.
-He or she shall have authority to establish policies and procedures necessary to fulfill this responsibility.
+He or she shall have authority to establish policies and procedures necessary to fulfill this responsibility. - Comment.
+Section 195 is amended to reflect the elimination of the justice court.
+Cal.
+Const. art.
+VI, §§ 1, 5(b).